An alien entity inhabits the earthly form of a seductive young woman. Let’s see where it goes.

-English filmmaker Johnathan Glazer‘s UNDER THE SKIN (2013) is an otherworldly, durably erotic, book-to-screen sci-fi fable from author Michael Faber.
-There is a fascination about watching a movie where the protagonist can emerge out of darkness and be tactically surreptitious in their actions.
+English filmmaker Johnathan Glazer‘s UNDER THE SKIN (2013) is a strange, durably erotic, book-to-screen sci-fi fable from author Michael Faber.
+There is a fascination about watching a movie where the protagonist can emerge out of the darkness and be tactically surreptitious in their actions.
 Scarlett Johansson delivers an unnerving performance that is both mesmerizing and complicated.
 It provides an environment for dubious uncertainties, and are where this film gets its visual appeal.

 Glazer’s direction allows viewers to become comfortable with a character that is altogether cunning and dangerous.
 The reveal is slow and indistinct only evolves the mystery into the creature’s intended purpose: sustenance.
 Only that the meaty bits of the men who become trapped is dissolved, leaving only a husk, the rest is nutrients for who or what isn’t discernible.
 The subtlety of sound also helps to convey the relentlessness and insensitivity in pursuit of these men.
 Two empathetic moments: she enters into a brief relationship with a man who had shown her kindness, and allowing one of her victims the opportunity to escape the vicious pit.